Irving Pichel

 Irving Pichel (June 24, 1891 – July 13, 1954) was an American actor and film director, who won acclaim both as an actor and director in his Hollywood career.

 Career

 Pichel was born to a Jewish family in Pittsburgh.
 He attended Pittsburgh Central High School with George S. Kaufman.
 The two collaborated on a play, The Failure.
 Pichel graduated from Harvard University in 1914 and went immediately into the theater.
+He had a feature role from January through May 1915 in the Boston production of Common Clay, appearing with Alfred Lunt and Mary Young.

 Pichel's first work in musical theatre was as a technical director for the theater of the San Francisco Bohemian Club; he also helped with the annual summer pageant, held at the elite Bohemian Grove, in which up to 300 of its wealthy, influential members from finance and government participate.
 With this expertise, he was also hired by Wallace Rice as the main narrator in Rice's ambitious pageant play, Primavera, the Masque of Santa Barbara in 1920.
 He founded the Berkeley Playhouse in 1923 and served as its director until 1926.